ssilverm/mfo-static-website/pages/badge.md

 The Maker Mixer (during setup) is from 6pm to 7pm on Friday, November 4.

-Maker Check-in resumes from 8am to 9am on Saturday, November 5.<br>
+Maker Check-in resumes from 8am to 9am on Saturday, November 5.
+Gates will not be open to makers before 8am.<br>

-Maker Faire Orlando 2022 is open to attendees from 10am to 5pm on November 5 and 6.<br>
+Maker Faire Orlando 2023 is open to attendees from 10am to 5pm on November 4 and 5.<br>

 The Maker Faire Orlando VIP Fundraiser event ([separate ticket](https://events.humanitix.com/mfo2022-vip-fundraiser)) is from 6pm to 8pm on Saturday, November 5